gjghfd/FasterStreamClustering/README.md

 # FasterStreamClustering
-This repo implements a optimized version of the streaming clustering algorithm proposed in [1].
+This repo aims to implement an optimized version of the streaming clustering algorithm proposed in [1].
-We compare the implementation with the state-of-the-art algorithms such as StreamKM++ [2].
+We compare the implementation with StreamKM++ [2], one of the state-of-the-art streaming clustering algorithms.

 ### Usage
 We only support Linux and MacOS currently.